 Seasonal foods like Brussels sprouts or kale contain the nutrients, minerals and other vitamins that our bodies need.
 It’s also important to eat seasonally because fruits and vegetables quickly lose their nutrients once picked.

-What fruit and vegetables are in season in the UK, US and EU all year?
+What fruit and vegetables are in season in the UK, US and EU all year round?

 So, without further ado, let’s get on to the list of seasonal produce (below) for better health and great savings.